Solar Eclipse Corona

 Final Conclusion:

-For solar eclipse glasses to be considered legal and safe under EU regulations, they must have transparent CE certification and, for non-European brands, a clearly identified EU Representative (EU-REP).
-The absence of these elements means the product does not comply with the law and could put your eye health in serious danger.
-If the product you are viewing fails these three checkpoints, do not use it to observe the sun.
+For solar eclipse glasses to be considered legal and safe under EU regulations, they must have a transparent CE certification and, for non-European brands, a clearly identified EU Representative (EU-REP).
+The lack of these elements means the product does not comply with the law and could put your eye health in serious danger.
+If the product you are viewing does not pass these three checkpoints, do not use it to observe the sun.

 PINNED 02